Health and Wellness

 We are an APPLE School.
 What Does That Mean?

 It means that your child’s school, Vera M. Welsh, strives to provide healthy options whenever food is served at school.
-It also means that this school receives funding from APPLE Schools, a health promotion organization.
-Every APPLE School has a designated School Health Champion who will ensure that active living, healthy eating and mental health remain a priority throughout the school year.
+Our school has a wellness committee of volunteers who will ensure that active living, healthy eating and mental health remain a priority throughout the school year.